 Orillia real estate guide & listings for sale

-Around two thirds of the properties in the city are occupied by homeowners and one third are rented.
-In this city, many buildings are single detached homes, but small apartment buildings and townhouses are also present in the housing stock.
-Around 30% of properties in this city were built before the 1960s, while the majority of the remaining buildings were constructed in the 1960s and the 1980s.
-This city has a good selection of unit sizes, ranging from lofts to four or more bedrooms.
+In Orillia, roughly 60% of buildings are single detached homes, and the remainder are mainly small apartment buildings and townhouses.
+About 30% of homes in this city were constructed prior to the 1960s, while many of the remaining buildings were constructed in the 1960s and the 1980s.
+This city has a good choice of housing size options, ranging from lofts to four or more bedrooms.
+Roughly two thirds of the population of this city own their home while the remainder are renters.